AndrewMcSwain/pmOS-writings/Readme.md

 ### Mental Constructs:

-**Identity:**<br> Branding is the holographic projection of sentiment and relationship between the user and the product.
+**Identity:**<br> Branding is the holographic projection of sentiment and the relationship between the user and the product.

 **Interaction and Voilition:** <br>UX is the composition of mental constructs of manipulatory (technical) interaction.
 It is a composition of assumptions about the nature or predictability of action and interaction.
 Furthermore, and, unfortunately, currently less recognized, it deals with the process of how a user *learns* an interface (brand), and, most importantly for us wanting to help ever more users take ever more control of their devices, how that interface can adapt to their learning process and help the user accomplish their goals.